 As soloist, Shelepov has appeared in both Americas, Europe, and Russia, with orchestras including Flint, Livonia, Rapids, Lansing, West Virginia Symphonies, Blue Lake Festival, St. Petersburg Mozarteum, and Kremlin Chamber Orchestras.
 Throughout his career, he has collaborated with prominent composers of our time, including Rodion Shchedrin, Augusta Read Thomas, John Corigliano, and Peter Dyson—whose works he premiered in Russia and the United States.
 As a founding member of Krasni String Quartet, he has recorded four CDs for the British OLYMPIA label.

-A devoted educator, Shelepov has been a faculty member of the West Virginia State University and enjoyed performing innovative outreach programs for thousands of kids nationwide annually as a member of the Montclaire String Quartet in Residence for the seven years.
+A devoted educator, Shelepov has been a faculty member of the West Virginia State University and enjoyed performing innovative outreach programs for thousands of kids nationwide annually as a member of the Montclaire String Quartet in Residence the seven years.

 Shelepov joined the North Carolina Symphony Orchestra in September 2016.
 He also serves as concertmaster of the West Virginia Symphony Orchestra, in Charleston, West Virginia, and spends his summers as a member of the Chautauqua Symphony Orchestra in upstate New York.
 Previous concertmaster appointments include Lansing Symphony, Livonia Symphony, and Blue Lake Festival Orchestra, as well as guest concertmaster performances with the Louisville Orchestra, Eastern Festival Orchestra, Fort Wayne Philharmonic, and Kitchener-Waterloo Symphony (Canada).
 He has regularly performed with the Detroit and Pittsburgh Symphony Orchestras, working under the batons of distinguished conductors including Manfred Honeck, Leonard Slatkin, Rafael Frühbeck de Burgos, Vladimir Ashkenazy, and Peter Oundjian.

-Shelepov, his wife Irina (also a violinist:), and their 3 sons live in Cary, where they are enjoying the new chapter in their lives.
+Shelepov, his wife Irina (also a violinist), and their three sons live in Cary, where they are enjoying the new chapter in their lives.